CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/sagmillgrinding.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy float`.
 Sets the power multiplier to recipes processed with the grinding ball.
 Requires greater than 0.
+(Default `1`).

         ```groovy
         power(float)
         ```

     - `#!groovy float`.
 Sets the chance to double all outputs in recipes with an applicable bonusType.
 Requires greater than 0.
+(Default `1`).

         ```groovy
         chance(float)
         ```

     - `#!groovy int`.
 Sets the amount of power used in recipes before the grinding ball is consumed.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         duration(int)
         ```

     - `#!groovy float`.
 Format error: Sets the chance to increase outputs up to 100% with an applicable bonusType.
 Requires greater than 0.
+(Default `1`).

         ```groovy
         grinding(float)